 Studies of analog circuit principles relevant to high-speed digital design: signal propagation, crosstalk, and electromagnetic interference.
 Topics include electrical characteristics of digital circuits, interfacing different logic families, measurement techniques, transmission lines, ground planes and grounding, terminations, power systems, connectors/ribbon cables, clock distribution, shielding, electromagnetic compatibility and noise suppression, and bus architectures.
-Prerequisite(s): Electrical Engineering 101/L and course 174.
-Electrical Engineering 171 and course 121 recommended.
+Prerequisite(s): Electrical Engineering 101/L, Electrical Engineering 171 and Computer Engineering 121 recommended.
 Previous or concurrent enrollment in course 173L required.
 Enrollment limited to 30.
 P. Chan, S. Petersen

 5 Credits